Who Am I This Time? (film): Plot

-Christopher Walken portrays Harry Nash, a hardware store clerk who has achieved a degree of local celebrity due to his powerful performances in community theatre.
+Harry Nash, a hardware store clerk, has achieved a degree of local celebrity due to his powerful performances in community theatre.
 Yet when not on the stage or in a rehearsal, Harry retreats into an insecure and painfully shy personality.
 He remains unsocial most of the time.
+Typically, after a performance of Cyrano de Bergerac, Harry is not equipped to handle being besieged by local fangirls, and he retreats in panic, as is his custom.

-The story is set in motion when Helene Shaw (Susan Sarandon), a woman intending to stay in town for only eight weeks, is persuaded into auditioning for the role of Stella, opposite Harry's Stanley Kowalski in a production of A Streetcar Named Desire.
+Helene Shaw, a telephone company billing expert intending to stay in town for only eight weeks, is persuaded by a customer (the play's director) into auditioning for the role of Stella, opposite Harry's Stanley Kowalski in a production of A Streetcar Named Desire.
+Initially during the audition Helene is stiff and awkward, but when Harry arrives, already immersed in his Stanley Kowalski persona, fireworks result between them as they relate as Stanley and Stella during the audition, continuing during rehearsals.